 Here are a few font-specific details you need to be mindful of:

-- Type – legibility on all screen sizes is critical
+- Type: Legibility on all screen sizes is critical

-- Size – fonts should be proportionate with the device
+- Size: Fonts should be proportionate with the device

-- Spacing – spacing between letters can aid/hinder the reading speed
+- Spacing: Spacing between letters can aid/hinder the reading speed

-- Width of text block – chunky content blocks are lees inviting to read
+- Width of text block: Chunky content blocks are lees inviting to read

-- Alignment – always align copy for an optimal reading experience
+- Alignment: Always align copy for an optimal reading experience

-Best Practice #3: User Interaction (UI) Is Key
+3. User Interaction (UI) Is Key

-- For desktops, we use a cursor
+- For desktops, visitors use a cursor

-- For mobiles, we use our thumb
+- For mobile devices, visitors use a thumb

 Taking into consideration that 49% of people use their mobile phone using one hand, the thumb suddenly becomes a focal point.
 Critical content and CTAs should be within reach of the thumb when considering mobile screens.